sanjanb/sanjanb.github.io/_posts/2025-01-05-docker-mastery-guide.md

   ${STACK_NAME}

 # Wait for deployment
-echo "⏳ Waiting for services to be ready..." sleep 30
+echo "Waiting for services to be ready..." sleep 30

 # Health check